 After years of campaigning by activists like Gulzar, in March 2019 Kyrgyzstani President Sooronbay Jeenbekov signed into law the Convention on the Rights of Persons with Disabilities which paves the road to the effective inclusion of 180,000 people living with disabilities in the social and economic life of Kyrgyzstan.

 “If people with disabilities and older people live well, the whole of society lives well.
 I also want to say it loud and clear that nothing about us should be done without us,” says Gulzar.

 - Get rid of discriminatory laws and release anyone who is in prison because of them.

-- Protect everyone – whoever they are – from violence.
+- Protect everyone – whoever they are – from discrimination and violence.